diL-duL/LensRent/README.md

 # LensRent - Camera Rental Management System 📷

 LensRent is a modern, full-featured web application built with Laravel that streamlines the process of renting cameras and gear.
-It is designed with a striking high-contrast "Black and White" (neo-brutalist) UI aesthetic.
+It is designed with a striking high-contrast "Black and White" (neo-brutalist) UI aesthetic and integrates an **AI-powered camera assistant** for intelligent category insights.

 ## ✨ Key Features